ramdeshmukh3003/Port_Folio/README.md

 # Port_Folio

 It is PortFolio Website.It has been made using HTML and CSS.In this Website,I have added Technical stacks that user is currently working or user has worked.
-I have added the Projects of user's that has made or currently working on it. this website is like a resume means recruiters can see and hire the deserving guy.u can also add your information in this project by editing and make your own portfolio. also I have added the contact form because if anyone wants to cnotact user then it is possible to contact with user.
+I have added the Projects of user's that has made or currently working on it. this website is like a resume means recruiters can see and hire the deserving guy.u can also add your information in this project by editing and make your own portfolio. also I have added the contact form because if anyone wants to contact user then it is possible to contact with user.

 ## Authors